 And filled all the fields, like a crazed data clerk.

-Finishing moments before the supplier deadline expired,
+Finishing moments before the deadline expired,

 I drew in a deep breath and felt rather inspired.

 I reached for my phone to give the client a call,

 And let them know, I would be able to help after all.

 I gave them the final cost with a smile and ease,

 And hearing their sigh of relief, I could tell they were pleased.

 Pressing ‘end’ on my phone, the crisis had ended,

 I grinned and knew the relationship had mended.

 A Shiner Cheer in my hand as I turned off the light,